-Spending all day glued to a hearing on C-SPAN may not be what you do every day.
-But there are times when it’s essential.
-And no outlet covers the Capitol with as much depth.
-Thankfully, you don’t need to sign up for a long-term cable contract to watch it.
-We explain all your options below!
+I don’t spend all day glued to a hearing on C-SPAN, but there are times when it’s essential viewing.
+Nothing covers Capitol Hill with as much depth as C-SPAN does.
+Thankfully, I don’t need to sign up for a long-term cable contract to watch it.
+Let me explain all the options available.

 In a hurry?
 There is only one live TV streaming service that offers C-SPAN: DIRECTV STREAM.
 The basic plan costs $69.99/mo and offers roughly 80 channels including all your local network affiliates and more.
 A 5-day free trial is now available for DIRECTV STREAM.